Volkswagen Golf SV hatchback

 The Volkswagen Golf SV is billed as a more practical version of the Volkswagen Golf, with extra space for people over the Volkswagen Golf Estate, and a boot that's almost the same size.
 The MPV will be called the SV in the UK only, getting its full-blown SportsVan tag across the rest of Europe.
 It is effectively a replacement for the old Volkswagen Golf Plus, a car that failed to sell in the numbers Volkswagen hoped.

 Key to the new SV is a flexible interior and the car features a back seat that can slide backwards and forwards.
 They also split 60:40 and the VW can be specced with a front passenger seat that folds forwards for carrying longer items.

 The engines on offer will be shared with the normal Golf range and are set to include 1.2 and 1.4-litre petrols, as well as 1.6-litre and 2.0-litre diesels.
-The smaller diesel qualifies for free road tax and gets economy of more than 75mpg.
+The smaller diesel qualifies for free road tax and can return economy of more than 75mpg.

 Trim levels will include S, SE, GT and BlueMotion.
 All models get air-conditioning and a centrally mounted touchscreen.

 Diesels offer excellent economy